jhe274/Faraday_DAQ/README.md

 - **Bristol 871A** for wavelength measurements
 - **Lakeshore 475 DSP Gaussmeter** for magnetic field and temperature measurements
 - **DSP 7265 lock-in amplifiers** (using `pymeasure.instruments.signalrecovery.DSP7265`)
-- **Wavetek 50 MHz Function generator, model 80** for voltage controlled magnetic field modulation
+- **Keysight 33522B Waveform Generator** for voltage controlled magnetic field modulation
 - **NI-cDAQ-9172** for triggering

 These scripts are optimized for: